-The purpose of this policy is to ensure that complaints are dealt with in an appropriate manner.
+The purpose of this policy is to ensure that all feedback and complaints are dealt with in an appropriate manner.
 The complaints policy and procedure are accessible to all.
 It is published on our website and provided in hard-copy to learners and employers at the commencement of each apprenticeship.
-All complaints are handled in a fair, consistent and timely way.
-This policy allows for all stakeholders and learners to log a formal or informal complaint should they perceive that they have a grievance.
+All feedback and complaints are handled in a fair, consistent and timely way.
+This policy allows for all stakeholders and learners to log their feedback and a formal or informal complaint should they perceive that they have a grievance.

-Our Apprenticeship Management Team is responsible for this process, ensuring that it complies with ESFA Funding Rules.
-It is reviewed annually, or as and when Funding Rules or the Education/Common Inspection Framework (EIF) are revised.
-The Operations Director oversees the management of the process and stakeholders involved.
+Our management team is responsible for this process, ensuring that it complies with public funding rules.
+It is reviewed annually, or as and when public funding rules are revised.
+The Operations Director oversees the management of the process and the stakeholders involved.

 Scope and definition

 A complaint is defined as an oral or written expression of dissatisfaction.
-The person making the complaint may not necessarily refer to it as being a “complaint”, but it will still be treated as such where the above definition applies.
+The person providing feedback may not necessarily refer to it as being a “complaint”, but it will still be treated as such where the above definition applies.

 - Complaints concerning assessment practice will be dealt with through our appeals procedure which is aligned to awarding body requirements.